matterpoll/matterpoll-emoji/README.md

 Typing this on mattermost

 ```
-/poll `What do you gys wanna grab for lunch?` :sushi: :sushi: :sushi:
+/poll `What do you gys wanna grab for lunch?` :pizza: :sushi: :fried_shrimp: :spaghetti: :apple:
 ```

 then posting poll comment